15 Lectin-Free Superfoods Dr. Gundry Recommends

 With their beautiful rich red color, it’s no surprise that pomegranates are loaded with antioxidants.
 In fact, they have 3x more antioxidants than red wine and green tea including being loaded with Vitamin C.

 The juice of this well-known superfood has been used as medicine for thousands of years to treat everything from inflammation to high blood pressure to digestive complaints.

 To easily access the fruit: cut one in half, hold it over a large bowl and wack the skin with a wooden spoon.
 You’ll be amazed how well this trick works.

 In addition to an impressive ORAC Value of 4,669, the beauty of blueberries is that they’re low in sugar (and in calories overall) while being very high in nutrients, including fiber.
 A cup contains just 84 calories and has 4g of fiber.

 Blueberries get their health-promoting properties by way of flavonoids.
 Specifically, they’re loaded with anthocyanins.
-The catch with blueberries is that they’re highly seasonal, and are best consumed fresh and local.
+Contrary to what some people have heard, blueberries do not contain lectins.
+There’s a catch though: blueberries are highly seasonal, and are best consumed fresh and local.
 Berries that come from overseas (like Chile and Peru) were almost certainly picked underripe, which means they could contain lectins.

 Love it or hate it, there’s no denying that Cilantro is a superfood.
 Weighing in at a healthy 5,121 points, this versatile herb is rich on phytonutrients, flavonoids and phenolic compounds, including vitamins A, K, folate, and potassium.